 Teens are at such a pivotal point in life.
 I feel honored to work with and help guide teens on their path.
 This time can be challenging, amazing, stressful, and great all rolled into one.
 Seeing life through your teen’s eyes is rewarding as they take the steps to make lasting change.

 I have always had a heart for working with children and teens, and have done so for the last several years in a variety of settings.
 These include church, agencies, and homes.
-For the last four years I have worked with children and teens in a school setting.
-My job is to help children address their behavioral challenges and social-emotional development.
-My goals in therapy are to increase self-worth, identify triggers and replacement behaviors, increase positive coping skills for anxiety, understand and process traumatic experiences, and cope with and manage depression.
+Before coming to Teen Therapy OC, I worked with children and teens in a school setting.
+From these experiences, I learned to help children address their behavioral challenges and social-emotional development.
+Accordingly, my goals in therapy are to increase self-worth, identify triggers and replacement behaviors, increase positive coping skills for anxiety, understand and process traumatic experiences, and cope with and manage depression.

 California State University, Fullerton: Master’s Degree in Counseling

 University of California, Merced: Bachelor’s Degree in Psychology